Bazzer588/w-server/README.md

 It turns ES6 into code that node will run, apparently without needing babel...

-The resulting file /server/index.js can be run stand-alone without needing all the node modules installed, which could be handy for quick deployment
+The resulting file /server/index.js can be run stand-alone, which could be handy for quick deployment.
+Note this file is 544 KB in size, but you don't need any node_modules.

 Tested with node v9.3.0 and npm 5.5.1